conan-io/docs/reference/conanfile/attributes.rst

 Intended to add information about the author, in case it is different from the conan user.
 It is possible that the conan user is the name of an organization, project, company or group, and many users have permissions over that account.
-In this case, the author information can explicitely define who is the creator/maintainer of the package
+In this case, the author information can explicitly define who is the creator/maintainer of the package

 .. code-block:: python